vaughnteegarden/slate/source/index.html.md

 A Rezolve Reference App is available.
 This app was designed to showcase the unique capabilities of the Rezolve system, and to demonstrate the consumer experience.

-To get the app, go here:  https://help.rezolve.com/rezolve-reference-app/
+To get the app, go here:  <a href='https://help.rezolve.com/rezolve-reference-app/' target='_blank'>Rezolve Reference App</a>

 Download links, sample media, and instructions are all included.